 |LifeSize||H.323***, SIP||Voice, Video|

 |Polycom*||H.323***, SIP||Voice, Video|

-** For Polycom we do not support the followings: Siren22 audio codec, Polycom telepresence endpoints and all non-standard proprietary extensions.
+* For Polycom we do not support the following: Siren22 audio codec, Polycom telepresence endpoints, and all non-standard proprietary extensions.

 - Due to the nature of the passive recording method, there is no extra bandwidth or resource requirement from the network or call control servers.